rackerlabs/docs-developer-blog/_posts/2018-11-28-restrict-manual-creation-of-oracle-purchase-orders.md

 ### Conclusion

-You can either of the methods described in this blog to restrict the creation of PO creation.
-If you want to permit a user to edit the PO after creating it from a requisition then you should use the form personalization method.
-It the user will create the PO from Autocreate without needing to edit it, then use the menu exclusion method.
+You can use either of the methods described in this blog to restrict the creation of PO creation.
+If you want to permit a user to edit the PO after creating it from a requisition, you should use the form personalization method.
+If the user will create the PO from AutoCreate without needing to edit it, then use the menu exclusion method.
 I hope you find these hints valuable and are able to put them to good use.